tobiasrausch/lorax/README.md

 [![GitHub license](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://github.com/tobiasrausch/lorax/blob/master/LICENSE)
 [![GitHub Releases](https://img.shields.io/github/release/tobiasrausch/lorax.svg)](https://github.com/tobiasrausch/lorax/releases)

-# Lorax: A long-read analysis toolbox for cancer genomics
+# Lorax: A long-read analysis toolbox for cancer and population genomics

 In cancer genomics, long-read de novo assembly approaches may not be applicable because of tumor heterogeneity, normal cell contamination and aneuploid chromosomes.
 Generating sufficiently high coverage for each derivative, potentially sub-clonal, chromosome is not feasible.
 Lorax is a targeted approach to reveal complex cancer genomic structures such as telomere fusions, templated insertions or chromothripsis rearrangements.
 Lorax is NOT a long-read SV caller, this functionality is implemented in [delly](https://github.com/dellytools/delly).
-Lorax requires matched tumor-normal data sequenced using long-reads.

 ## Installing lorax